Holly919/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+It is an object representation of the html elements of a webpage.

 2. What is an event?
+It is an action that takes place in the DOM.
+Like clicking the mouse button or scrolling up and down with the keyboard.

 3. What is an event listener?
+It is a piece of code thta literally "listens" for a certain action to take place, i.e. a mouse click, scroll, hover, key press, etc. It then calls into action the code that is waiting to act on the event.
+Such a changing the background color of the window when it is resized.

 4. Why would we convert a NodeList into an Array?
+Because a nodelist is browser api, not a javascript api.

 5. What is a component?
+It is a reusable piece of code that can be used to build elements that share functions and style.

 ### Git Set up